 I frequently get asked the question “what is xanthan gum?”
 In this article I’m going to tell you what it is and where it comes from.
 I’ll also let you know what alternatives there are when it comes to gluten free baking.

-It bothers me when I read ingredients on a packet and I don’t immediately know what they are, so in my new blog series I’m exploring those things.
+It bothers me when I read ingredients on a packet and I don’t immediately know what they are.

-Last time I looked at hydroxypropyl methyl cellulose, something that I’d noticed was present in all commercial gluten-free bread.
-If you don’t know what that is and you’d like to then head over here and read my post.
+Last time I looked at hydroxypropyl methyl cellulose, something that I’d noticed was present in all commercially made gluten-free bread.

 However, after hearing from many people that it doesn’t agree with them I searched for alternatives which I now use instead (I’ll come on to them in a while).